riverstone-church/documentation-site/source/_guides/turning-media-equipment-on.md

 ---
 extends: _layouts.guide
-title: Turning the media equipment on and off
+title: Turning the media equipment on
 ---

 ## ProPresenter and TVs

-### Startup

 1. Open up the ProPresenter computer.
 2. If ProPresenter is not already open, click the ProPresenter icon in the dock to open it.